Danthewaann/pyallel/README.md

 - [x] Add command mode arguments to support things like only tailing the last 10 lines of a command whilst it is running e.g. `"tail=10 :: pytest ."`
 - [x] Add visual examples of `pyallel` in action
+- [ ] Fix bug in non-interactive streamed mode where all commands share the same amount of time taken as the longest running command
+- [ ] Fix bug in non-interactive streamed mode where calling `readline` doesn't account for `EOF` (if we are at `EOF` we shouldn't append a newline as more output could be appended to the current line)
+- [ ] Fix bug in streamed mode where we should use the number of terminal columns when determining when to truncate the line to fit within the screen (or properly handle wrapped lines)
 - [ ] Add custom parsing of command output to support filtering for errors (like vim's `errorformat`)
 - [ ] Add graceful Ctrl-C interrupt handling